zelcash/bitcore-wallet-client-zel/README.md

 ### API.startScan(opts, opts.includeCopayerBranches, cb)

 Start an address scanning process.
-When finished, the scanning process will send a notification 'ScanFinished' to all copayers.
+When finished, the scanning process will send a notification 'ScanFinished' to all zelers.

 **Parameters**

 **opts**: `Object`, Start an address scanning process.
-When finished, the scanning process will send a notification 'ScanFinished' to all copayers.
+When finished, the scanning process will send a notification 'ScanFinished' to all zelers.

 **opts.includeCopayerBranches**: `Boolean`, (defaults to false)

 **cb**: `Callback`, Start an address scanning process.
-When finished, the scanning process will send a notification 'ScanFinished' to all copayers.
+When finished, the scanning process will send a notification 'ScanFinished' to all zelers.

 ### API.getFiatRate(opts, opts.code, opts.ts, opts.provider)